bradrn/Conkey/README.md

 This is highly recommended for any complex work on Conkey.
 However, if you want to make simple modifications only, the [keyboard layout description file](Conkey.klc) has a fairly simple plaintext format which can easily be modified.

-A Mac ~~or Linux version~~ is not planned; however, anyone interested is welcome to try porting Conkey to those platforms.
+A version for Linux is available.
+A Mac OSX version is not planned;
+  however, anyone interested is welcome to try porting Conkey to Mac OSX.

-**There is now a Linux version!** Build it using the instructions below.
+**There is now a Mac OSX version!** Build and install it using the instructions below.

 ## Installation